lyzardiar/cocos2d-x/README.md

 It can be disabled by removing "-s USE_PTHREADS" from CmakeLists.txt, in the case most thread-related functions like addImageAsync will not work.
 Thread support uses Javascript SharedArrayBuffer, check https://caniuse.com/sharedarraybuffer for browser compatibility.

+Building js project to wasm is in the experimental stage, it is missing chipmunk and OpenGL bindings in it.

+WARNING: eventually we will ditch cocos2d-js, that says the underlying implementation of js projects on HTML5 will be replaced by cocos2d-x/wsam.
+New bindings will be compatable with the js old bindings but you will always expecting overhead for such a breaking change.
+But it's way too cumbersome to maintain 2 code base and this is the only way we can move on.

 TODO:
 1. Files under WritablePath will be lost between game sessions